darjanin/present/prezentacia.md

 #### Differences
 - emmet is to make writing html faster, but you still need to know CSS styles
 - syntaxProfiles.json is to make small changes like choose between XHTML or HTML

+---
+class: middle, center

+# Thank you for&nbsp;your&nbsp;attention.